mozilla-services/heka/docs/source/getting_started.rst

 Lua.
 The `filename` option points to a filter implementation that ships with Heka.
 This :ref:`filter implementation <config_stats_graph_filter>` knows how to extract data from statmetric messages and store that data in a circular buffer data structure.
-The `preserve_data` option tells Heka that the circular buffer data that is managed by this filter should be flushed out to disk if Heka is shut down, so it can be reloaded again when Heka is restarted.
+The `preserve_data` option tells Heka that the all global data in this filter (the circular buffer data, in this case) should be flushed out to disk if Heka is shut down, so it can be reloaded again when Heka is restarted.
 And the `ticker_interval` option is specifying that our filter will be emitting an output message back into the router once every second.

 After that we have a `stat_graph.config` section.
 This isn't specifying a new plugin, this is nested configuration, a subsection of the outer `stat_graph`